THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 But the Christian Church may not be ready yet for its assembling into the great Tabernacle of God in the earth.
 The present condition of the Body of Christ seems to be described as follows:

-The hand of the Lord was upon me, and carried me out in the spirit of the Lord, and set me down in the midst of the valley which was full of bones, And caused me to pass by them round about: and, behold, there were very many in the open valley; and, lo, they were very dry.
-(Ezekiel 37:1,2).
+The hand of the LORD came upon me and brought me out in the Spirit of the LORD, and set me down in the midst of the valley; and it was full of bones.

 No doubt Ezekiel wondered what the Lord was portraying to him by showing him a pile of very dry bones.
 The previous chapter (Ezekiel, Chapter 36) describes how God had promised Ezekiel He would bring Israel under a new covenant because they had defiled their land and had profaned God’s name.

-Wherefore I poured my fury upon them for the blood that they had shed upon the land, and for their idols wherewith they had polluted it: (Ezekiel 36:18).
+“Therefore I poured out My fury on them for the blood they had shed on the land, and for their idols with which they had defiled it.
+(Ezekiel 36:18)

 But God decided to do a work for His name’s sake.